Abstract

 analysis can tell us about content and meaning.
 In reference to SEASR, for

-far, then I must consult other sources and methods to know how and why
+take me so far, then I must consult other sources and methods to know how

 be confusion about what the Favoured Traces website was meant to do or show.
 One

-better suited to directing you to portions to study more closely than it is
+really better suited to directing you to portions to study more closely than

-as a tool to actually do the studying."
-Such direction, of course, is
+it is as a tool to actually do the studying.”
+Such direction, of

-one of the main goals of the visualization.
-Similarly, there was also concern
+course, is one of the main goals of the visualization.
+Similarly, there was also

-that the use of these tools strayed too far beyond the fundamental purpose of
+concern that the use of these tools strayed too far beyond the fundamental

 Needless to say, these important epistemological concerns are neither new nor